dougwig/ruby-fasttrack/README.md

 ## Classes

-Class variables are prefixed with "@", not "self."
+Instance variables are prefixed with "@", not "self."

     class Foo
       def bar